Rise-In/Move-on-Sui-Bootcamp-Project-Template/README.md

 - Only the owner of the contract can delete the cards.

 ## Technologies
-- For the development of the smart contract `Sui Move` programming language is used.
+- For the development of the smart contract `Move on Sui` programming language is used.
 - For the blockchain `Sui` has been used.